How Automation Affects Other Aspects of User Acquisition Management

 If a UA manager needs to get more conversions so that the Facebook algorithm could perform better, they can move the event they’re optimizing for closer to the top of the funnel – to app installs, for example.
 Then, as the data accrue and they have enough conversions to optimize for a more specific, less frequent event (like in-app purchases), then they can change their conversion event target to something further down the funnel.

-This is still budgeting, in the sense that its managing spend, but it’s managing spend at a more strategic level.
-Now that the algorithms run so much of this side of UA management, we humans are left to figure out a strategy, not individual bids.
+This is still budgeting, in the sense that it’s managing spend, but it’s managing spend at a more strategic level.
+Automation affects UA Management.
+In fact, Now that the algorithms run so much of this side of UA management, we humans are left to figure out a strategy, not individual bids.

 Each of these primary drivers is critical to campaign performance, but it’s not until you use them in concert with creative that they really start to stoke ROAS.
 They are all interconnected.
 Ignore one, and suddenly the other two won’t hold you up.